asimone0/android-builder/README.md

 A dockerfile to create an image that contains an debian-based environment suitable for building android applications.

-`Note`: The resulting image is quite large (depending on sdk components selected)
+`The resulting image is quite large (depending on sdk components selected)`

+## Important project note:
+The project *must not* define the android sdk location

+(for example, in a `local.properties` file)

+Doing so will conflict with the container's configuration

 ## Customizing
 The android environment is installed in the image using the android `sdkmanager` based on the the contents of `android-sdk-config\install`